Photo:Hero Images/Getty Images

 The National Institute on Aging compiled a list called Smart Food Choices for Healthy Aging.
 The overall message is to focus on variety, eat nutritionally dense foods, and maintain balanced amounts.
 Use this advice as a guideline rather than a prescription.
 As always, talk to your doctor before starting any nutritional plan.
 It's also important to keep in mind how certain conditions could affect diet.
 For example, grapefruit can be a healthy fresh fruit choice, but if you're on a cholesterol medication like a statin, grapefruit is a no-no.

 Anita Dock, RDN, CDE, CLT, owner of Anita Dock Nutrition Counseling, advises women over 50 to "focus on lean protein and vegetables and eat as many colors as possible."
-When it comes to what not to eat, Dock outlined five that women over 50 should avoid, which we've dubbed The Frightening Five.
+When it comes to what not to eat, Dock outlined five to avoid and the best diet for women over 50.

 Foods to Avoid